US191/ctdSeaProcessing/README.md

-filename_ADCPM  -> Name of the output master LADCP file filename_ADCPS  -> Name of the output slave LADCP file name_adcpmaster -> New name for the master LADCP file name_adcpslave  -> New name for the slace LADCP file log_filename    -> Name of the logfile
+filename_ADCPM  -> Name of the output master LADCP file filename_ADCPS  -> Name of the output slave LADCP file name_adcpmaster -> New name for the master LADCP file name_adcpslave  -> New name for the slave LADCP file log_filename    -> Name of the logfile

 % Checkbox state (default)